 It’s suggested that by looking at the research we widen our scope in terms of what a prebiotic is as an ingredient (many more complex carbohydrates used in the food industry are now being shown to have possible prebiotic effects).
 The effects prebiotics have on the gut microbiome, and the way in which prebiotics actually work, are becoming much wider topics of discussion and debate.

-Over the years, at OptiBac Probiotics, we have encountered the question of "Do Fructooligosaccharides (FOS) feed pathogens?".
+Over the years, we have encountered the question of "Do Fructooligosaccharides (FOS) feed pathogens?".
 When we use the well accepted and most widely used definition of a prebiotic, (that a probiotic selectively supports the growth of friendly bacteria), by definition, the answer is that no, prebiotics will not feed bad bacteria.
 In light of this publication however, we are taking a fresh look at that definition, and how this might change the way we respond to the question.

 Balance is key